ebramk12/digital-disbursements/docs/faq/faq.md

 </details>

 <details>
-<summary><b>Do we have a DDP web console to check the transaction history for the disbursements ? </b></summary>
+<summary><b>Do we have a DDP web console or monitoring portal to check the transaction history for the disbursements ? </b></summary>

- At the moment its not available for non-prod enviromnet.
+ At the moment its not available for the non-prod enviromnet.
 But for production we do have the CLX reporting tool, where we can check the transaction details.
  Please refer the CLX section for more details.

 </details>

 <details>
-<summary><b>Can you provide us all possible code values for each expected payment status “DH” and “DD” ? </b></summary>
+<summary><b>Can you provide us all the possible code values for each expected payment status “DH” and “DD” ? </b></summary>

 Please find the error code and the description for "DH" and "DD" 400063  DH Fraud Failed